RebeccaCrecelius/100-days-of-code/log.md

 **Today's Progress**: Added content and styling to the body text.

 **Thoughts**: An hour is not a long time to code.

+### Day 12: February 22, 2024

+**Today's Progress**: Was able to align the features next to each other.
+Changed the hearo image to properly reflect the outline created during the early stages of this project.
+Added a border box to the content below the hero image and aligned it according to the outline.
+Used grids and columns for alignment.
+Changed hero and features images to represent the outline more accurately.

+**Thoughts**: Although it does not feel like an hour is a long time to code, I have noticed that sticking to that time frame is motivating me to research solutions in a more efficient manner.
+This is helping with overall development time and less confusion.
+I am also retaining information better.

+**To Do**: The items within the features columns need to be centered.
+This may require changing display: inline-grid;
+grid-template-columns: 1fr 1fr; to flexbox under .features.
+Need to double-check to see if I need to change some of the overall sizing to percentages for accessibility reasons.
+Currently, the information under the hero image is labeled as an h2.
+It needs to be a p with a hidden h2 element.